fsec404/fsec404.github.io/_posts/2019-06-28-overview-of-dpdk-and-installation.md

 The current Linux network stack, although very capable for general purpose applications, is unable to handle high throughputs required in applications such as the mobile core network processing.

 This performance drop is mainly due to the number of levels the packets has to pass through before it is available to the user application.
-First, the packet, on arrival, is placed in the Rx/Tx queues of the NIC, then it is passed to the ring buffers from where the socket reads it.
-Then finally, the socket is used to pass the data to the application running in the user space.
+First, the packet, on arrival, is placed in the Rx/Tx queues of the NIC, then it is passed to the ring buffers from where the socket finally reads it and passes the data to the application running in the user space.

 ![packet through kernel](../../assets/images/dpdk/pkt-kernel.PNG)